 Theo Travis is a British saxophonist, flautist and composer.
 He is best known for being a member of Soft Machine which he joined in 2006 while the group was still using the "Legacy" suffix and for being a member of Gong from 1999 to 2010.
 He has also worked with Harold Budd, Bass Communion, Burnt Friedman, No-Man, King Crimson, Porcupine Tree, The Tangent, Dave and Richard Sinclair, David Sylvian and David Gilmour.
 Website

-Martin Shellard is a British guitarist and ex-member of the band Thunderstick and a long-time collaborator with Thighpaulsandra.
-He has played guitar for Elizabeth Fraser, Warshow Angels, Waterfront, Magenta, Jay Aston and The Simpsons for the song "The Ten Commandments of Bart" on the album The Yellow Album.
+Martin Shellard is a British guitarist and ex-member of the band Thunderstick as well as a long-time collaborator with Thighpaulsandra.
+He has played guitar for Elizabeth Fraser, Warshow Angels, Waterfront, Magenta, Jay Aston and The Simpsons for the song "The Ten Commandments of Bart" on The Yellow Album.
 His transcriptions of notable guitar parts including those of The Grateful Dead, Eric Clapton, Carlos Santana, Iron Maiden, Paul Simon and been published 160 times in 265 different publications.